Dallihunter/Phishing-Website-Detection-by-Machine-Learning/README.md

 - The model is trained on URL structure only — it does not fetch or analyze page content.
 - Highly obfuscated or newly registered phishing domains may evade detection.

-### Future Work
+### Roadmap
+- **Web API** (FastAPI) to serve predictions over HTTP — foundation for a browser extension and web demo
+- **Browser extension** that warns users in real time when visiting a suspected phishing site
-- **WHOIS-based domain age feature**: Newly registered domains are strongly correlated with phishing.
-Adding domain age via WHOIS lookups would likely be a more reliable signal than URL-string-only features, and could help correct the short-URL false-positive bias above.
+- **WHOIS-based domain age feature**: newly registered domains are strongly correlated with phishing, and could help correct the short-URL false-positive bias above
-- Investigate and rebalance training data with respect to URL/path length across classes.
+- Investigate and rebalance training data with respect to URL/path length across classes
-- Expand the trusted domain whitelist.
+- Expanded trusted domain whitelist

 ---